Home » Course » Desserts

 Don’t let its loveliness fool you.
 Brioche bread pudding is so easy to make and requires minimal ingredients!

-- Brioche bread – preferably stale, dryer brioche bread.
+• Brioche bread: preferably stale, dryer brioche bread.
 It absorbs the milk and eggs better!
 If you prefer to use another bread, that’s fine too!
-I love the sweetness in brioche bread, and always prefer using a sweeter bread for this dessert recipe
+I love the sweetness in brioche bread, and always prefer using a sweeter bread for this dessert recipe.
+Challah bread, which is also slightly sweet, is very similar and can be used as well.

-- Milk – any type would work!
-I use 2% milk.
+• Milk: any type would work!
+I like 2% milk or whole milk.

-- Eggs – two eggs and two egg yolks
+• Eggs: two whole eggs and two egg yolks.

 In other words, it is super duper easy to make.